ziembla/nlp-alexa-skill/README.md

 > give me the edit distance between words dragon and tree
 >> edit distance between 'dragon' and 'tree' is 8

 > give me the distance between table and kitchen
 >> edit distance between 'table' and 'kitchen' is 8

-> alexa, ask language about distance between spoon and fork
->> edit distance between 'spoon' and 'fork' is 7

-> alexa, ask language what is the edit distance between phrase raven and phrase writing desk
+> alexa, ask language fun what is the edit distance between phrase raven and phrase writing desk
 >> edit distance between 'raven' and 'writing desk' is 13

 > is cook like cork
 >> well, they are quite alike, because edit distance between 'cook' and 'cork' is 2

-Some more sample sentences

-> alexa, ask language what is the distance between manuscript and printed book
+> alexa, ask language fun what is the distance between manuscript and printed book
+>> edit distance between 'manuscript' and 'printed book' is 16

-> alexa, ask language about distance from home to school
+> alexa, ask language fun about distance from home to school
+>> edit distance between 'home' and 'school' is 6

 ## basic workflow